-The word ‘Cherish’ (Verb) describes the act of holding something or someone dear, treasuring it with love, care, or deep affection.
+The word ‘Cherish’ (verb) means to hold someone or something dear and protect it with love, care, and deep appreciation.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Cherish’ correctly in sentences.

 Cherish Explained in Depth